Mistral vs Cohere: Large 3 vs Command A (2026)

 When to choose Cohere

-Run Mistral and Cohere side-by-side
+Run Mistral Large 3 and Command A side-by-side

-from openai import OpenAI client = OpenAI(base_url="https://api.verticalapi.com/v1", api_key="vapi_...") # Mistral Large 2.5 — EU sovereign + French resp_x = client.chat.completions.create( model="mistral-large-2.5", messages=[{"role": "user", "content": "Summarise this contract in French..."}], extra_headers={"X-Provider-Key": "mst-..."}, ) # Cohere Command R+ — enterprise RAG resp_y = client.chat.completions.create( model="command-r-plus", messages=[{"role": "user", "content": "Answer with citations from these docs..."}], extra_headers={"X-Provider-Key": "co-..."}, )
+from openai import OpenAI client = OpenAI(base_url="https://api.verticalapi.com/v1", api_key="vapi_...") # Mistral resp_1 = client.chat.completions.create( model="mistral-large-latest", messages=[{"role": "user", "content": "Hello"}], extra_headers={"X-Provider-Key": "..."}, ) # Cohere resp_2 = client.chat.completions.create( model="command-a-03-2025", messages=[{"role": "user", "content": "Hello"}], extra_headers={"X-Provider-Key": "co-..."}, )

 VerticalAPI verdict